Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Thasios bears a solid 1/3 stats for his low cost, and like Kydele, he accesses blue and green.
 Thrasios bears both the abundant merfolk and wizard subtypes, giving him plenty of synergies, and he can spend four mana of any color to scry 1, then reveal the top card of your deck, placing it tapped onto the field if a land and into your hand otherwise.

 He's cheap, provides great synergies, offers a great color combo, and scales well into the later stages of the match thanks to his mana effect, making Thrasios the best partner commander we've yet seen.
-Pair him with Kydele for a potent green/blue wizard duo you won't regret.
+Pair him with Kydele for a potent green/blue wizard duo you won't regret, and reduce the activation cost of his effect with cards like "Training Grounds".

 How to Win With EDH Partner Decks